yui-mhcp/base_dl_project/README.md

 3. Install requirements : `pip install -r requirements.txt`
 4. Open an example notebook and follow the instructions !

+**For audio processing** : you should also install `ffmpeg` if you want to use some audio processing functions.

 ## TO-DO list

 - [x] Make the TO-DO list.